This content is viewable by Everyone

 The UCSFguest wireless network may be used by anyone visiting UCSF (including patients and patient families) who is related to UCSF business or services.

 Important: The UCSFguest network is reserved for visitors.
-UCSF faculty, staff, students and affiliates should use the protected UCSFwpa network for all communications.
+UCSF faculty, staff, learners and affiliates should use the protected UCSFwpa network for all communications.

 Restrictions